 Since 2013, 6,083+ companies have posted remote jobs

 Remote Job Seekers

 We Work Remotely sees an average of 2.5 million total visits per month.
 Who in the world is looking for remote jobs?

 Out of all eight categories, these categories have seen the most visitors.

 In 2020, employers truly discovered the value of remote work.
 The pandemic forced businesses to adapt and remove the dependence on a traditional HQ.
 It prompted a full migration to remote workforces and hybrid workforces in some cases.

 Companies also discovered the incredible power of hiring remote talent that isn't bound to specific locations, unlocking a level of diversity and breadth of experiences that weren't possible before.
 Almost daily, we hear inspiring stories about companies finding the perfect candidates and people finding their dream careers because of remote work.
 And as we’ve all experienced and observed, that’s not slowing down anytime soon.

 Remote work may seem like a trend, but there’s evidence here that remote jobs are in-demand.
 The “future of work” is now.

 The State of Remote Work

 These quarterly reports highlight the most significant and emerging trends, how the biggest companies are tackling work-from-home measures, and what you can expect from the new remote work shift.
-Sign up for our reports and view past issues below!• 2020 Q3 Report (March-September)
+Sign up for our reports and view past issues below!• 2021 Q1 Report (January to March)

 • 2020 Q4 Report (October to December)